plaintextcapital/netlifycms/content/philosophy/index.md

 ---
-title: Philosophy
+title: About
-layout: philosophy
+layout: about
-slug: philosophy
+slug: about
 ---
 We believe that Web3/Crypto will drive digital innovation over the coming decades, creating significant value for investors.
 Plaintext is an investment firm that exclusively backs Web3 companies and protocols.